Fight Joint Pain from Osteoarthritis in the Sacramento Region

 Osteoarthritis is a degenerative joint and bone disease.
 It’s a chronic process of wear and tear on the joint that progresses with time.
 It’s also the most common form of arthritis, affecting about 27 million Americans.
 It can occur in any joint, but most commonly strikes the knees, hips, lower back, neck, and small joint of the fingers.

 Letting your doctor know early, when symptoms first start, can help slow the progression of osteoarthritis.
 Visit one of our highly trained orthopedists at Dignity Health to begin your prevention and care for osteoarthritis in Sacramento or a surrounding area.
-Find a Doctor near you or call 916.851.2511 for a doctor referral today.

 There are certain risk factors that increase the likelihood of developing osteoarthritis.
 The main one is aging, due to wear and tear of joints with time.
 Osteoarthritis can start in middle age, but it is most common in people older than 65.

 - Having previous joint injuries